Find out about the Aid Funded Business service, which helps UK companies win business from aid agency funded projects worldwide.

 Department for International Development (DFID)

 The UK delivers bilateral aid through DFID, who although untied, are a very important client for UK consultants and goods and equipment suppliers.
-AFBS organises regular seminars with the DFID Procurement Group.
+The Aid Funded Business service organises regular seminars with the DFID Procurement Group.

 United Nations (UN) agencies

 The UN is a particularly good market for small and medium-sized enterprises (SMEs).
-The average value of the 135,000 contracts issued annually is about US $20,000.
+The average value of the 135,000 contracts issued annually is about USD 20,000.

 The UN is made up of a ‘family’ of organisations, although each agency sits under the general title of ‘United Nations’, each one has its own set of needs and ways of working.